The Flowers (Scottish band): Recordings

 The Flowers never released a full-length album, but between 1979 and 1980, eleven songs were recorded (including two different versions of two songs, “After Dark” and “Tear Along”), seven of which saw a formal release.

-The band made their recorded debut in May of 1979, when their songs “Criminal Waste” and “After Dark” were included on the first Earcom compilation, Earcom 1, on Fast Product.
+The band made their recorded debut in May 1979, when their songs “Criminal Waste” and “After Dark” were included on the first Earcom compilation, Earcom 1, on Fast Product.
 John Peel played "Criminal Waste" on his 24 May show, and a member of the band called in to point out that what was apparently "surface noise" on the recording was actually an overdub of rain.
 "After Dark" has been described as a "revelatory" song which "dissect[s] the rituals of the disco" from a female perspective.

 On 28 August 1979, The Flowers recorded a session for John Peel's show on BBC Radio 1.
 Their four tracks were “Living Doll,” “Tunnels,” “The Deep End Dance,” and “Tear Along”.
 This session was broadcast on 12 September 1979.
 Although it never saw a physical release, the broadcast can be readily found online.

 In December 1980, their single Confessions / (Life) After Dark was released on Pop:Aural. “(Life) After Dark” is a different version of “After Dark,” which had previously appeared on the first Earcom compilation.
 These tracks were later included on Mutant Pop 78/79, a compilation of Fast Product and Pop:Aural songs released in North America.
 Other bands on this compilation included The Human League, Gang of Four, Scars, and The Mekons.

 Their second release on Pop:Aural, the Ballad of Miss Demeanour EP, was recorded in 1979 and 1980 and released on May 23, 1980.
 It consisted of three songs: “Ballad of Miss Demeanour,” “Food,” and “Tear Along.”
 This would be the band’s final release.

 None of the group’s full releases has been officially reissued on CD or in any digital format, although several of their songs have been included in compilations: "Confessions" appears on the Big Gold Dreams documentary tie-in CD box set, from Cherry Red Records; "After Dark" was included on the limited-run A Reference of Female-Fronted Punk Rock: 1977–89 CD set; and "Ballad of Miss Demeanour" was included on Cherry Red Records' Make More Noise!
 Women In Independent Music UK 1977-1987 compilation.